AAS Associate Program

 Goal #1: Prepare graduates with the knowledge and skills needed to pass the registration exam and become competent entry-level Nutrition and Dietetic Technicians, Registered

 - Objective 1: 80% of program graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of program completion

 Goal #2: Prepare graduates to secure employment in dietetics or related field

 - Objective 1: Of graduates that seek employment, 70% are employed in nutrition and dietetics or related fields within twelve months of completing the program.

 - Objective 2: 80% of employers surveyed indicate graduates are meeting or exceeding employer expectations in their current position.

-Trocaire College’s Dietetics Education Program has been placed on probation with a redirected accreditation term by the
+Trocaire College’s Nutrition and Dietetics Education Program has been placed on probation with a redirected accreditation term by the